Hager Group: Acquisitions

 In 1992, the group acquired Lumetal, a manufacturer of distribution boards from Porcia, Italy.
 Hager Group acquired the German company Tehalit in 1996, a manufacturer of cable management systems and cable ducts.

 In 1998, the group acquired the French electronic timer manufacturer Flash, whose registered office was in Saverne.
 Prior to this, Hager Group manufactured only mechanical timers.
 The same year, the company also acquired British manufacturer Ashley & Rock from Ulverston, whose products were manufactured according to British Standards.

 In 2002, the Polish company Polo, whose registered office was in Tychy, was integrated into the company, in 2004, Hager Group acquired Swiss company Weber AG and French manufacturer Atral.
 In addition to Hager brand security systems, Atral also manufactures products for the brands Diagral, Daitem and Logisty.

 In 2006, Hager entered the Brazilian market when it acquired 100 % of the shares in the company Eletromar.
 Hager Group opened a plant in Pune, India in 2008 and on 30 September of the same year, the foundation stone for a new Eletromar production site in Brazil was laid.
 On 1 January 2009, Hager acquired Electraplan Solutions GmbH, and in 2010, Hager acquired Berker, a German manufacturer of switches, whose registered offices were in Schalksmühle and Ottfingen.

 2012 Hager gained the German family firm Elcom, a producer of intercoms.

-In 2018, it acquired E3/DC GmbH, a German developer of inverters and energy storage systems.
+In 2018, it acquired E3/DC GmbH, a German developer of inverters and energy storage systems. in the same year, Hager Group has been working on electromobility with Audi AG.
+The aim of the collaboration is to connect the Audi e-Tron model with Hager Group's Home Energy Management System (HEMS).